Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 This is the reason why in the sample code earlier in this topic, we used a `System.ComponentModel.BackgroundWorker` to execute the loading code.
 That allows the code to execute asynchronously, thus preventing the UI from slowing down or being blocked.  .NET 4.0 and later includes other features such as tasks that can be used in a similar fashion instead.

 Note that there are features built in to cache the [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) data constructed from an `Assembly`.
-These features are part of the "Assembly Repositories" object model described later in this topic, and can help speed up assembly loading by ten times or more when properly used.
+These features are part of the "Assembly Repositories" object model described later in this topic and can help speed up assembly loading by ten times or more when properly used.

 ## Source Files